muncoin/bittube-blockchain-explorer/README.md

 Testnet version:

- - [http://testnet-explorer.bit.tube/](http://testnet-explorer.bit.tube/) - Official BitTube Testnet Block Explorer.
+ - [http://testnet-explorer.ipbc.rocks/](http://testnet-explorer.ipbc.rocks/) - Official IPBC Testnet Block Explorer.

-## BitTube Blockchain Explorer features
+## IPBC Blockchain Explorer features

-The key features of the BitTube Blockchain Explorer are:
+The key features of the IPBC Blockchain Explorer are:

  - no cookies, no web analytics trackers, no images,
  - by default no JavaScript, but can be enabled for client side decoding and proving transactions,